erroronline1/caro/readme.md

         * add file hashes to record (https://www.php.net/manual/en/function.hash-file.php) -> no use of metadata for changing the hash!
         * integrate into the blockchain hash
         * verify file hashes on upcoming chain verification
+        * consider merges
-        * consider merges -> verify chain then trail?
+            * verify chain then trail?
+            * record.php ln 1901 usort, sort on summarize instead

 ## to do
 * unittests